 Pain and tenderness on the outside of the elbow

-Tightness of forearm muscles
+Tight forearm muscles

 Stiffness or trouble moving the elbow or wrist

-Picking up objects with your palm down
+Picking up objects with the palm down

 Hitting a backhand in tennis